-Before, people who wanted to keep their browsing history and data private often opted to using private browsing mode or deleted their cookies.
-Unfortunately, for Verizon users that method doesn’t work.
+Before, people who wanted to keep their browsing history and data private often opted to use private browsing mode or deleted their cookies.
+Unfortunately, for Verizon users, that method doesn’t work.
 With Verizon‘s UIDH tracking header, all users are now assigned with a hidden, unchangeable, and un-deletable number that they can use to customer browsing habits and other data like address, age, sex, interests.

 Verizon has an opt-out, but opting out does not actually remove the header.
 Instead, Verizon says will not share a customer’s demographic data after opt-out.
 However, that means that third parties can—and they are—still using the Verizon header value as a unique tracking identifier that Verizon customers are powerless to change or delete, even after the user has “opted out” of the Verizon program.